Jamacbeth/Jamacbeth/README.md

 ## About Me

-I'm passionate about both design and development.
-With a background in tools like **Adobe XD**, **Illustrator**, and **Photoshop**, I focus on creating clean, user-focused interfaces.
-I’m now expanding into full-stack development with a strong interest in front-end frameworks and dynamic web apps.
+My background is in IT — with hands-on experience in hardware, software, and networking.
+I'm now expanding into full stack development, with a strong interest in frontend frameworks and building modern web applications.

 ## I’m Currently Working On